recognito-vision/Linux-FaceRecognition-FaceLivenessDetection/Recognition-Demo/README.md

     unzip face-recognition_engine.zip
     ```
 - **Online Licensing:**
-    Set the online license key as an environment variable:
+    Set the online license key received from us as an environment variable:

     ```
     export FR_LICENSE_KEY="XXXXX-XXXXX-XXXXX-XXXXX"
     ```

 - **Offline Licensing:**
-    Copy the `license.txt` license file to the demo directory.
+    Copy the `license.txt` license file received from us to the demo directory.
     For offline licensing, you must first provide us with the **Hardware ID** of your machine.
     You can get your Hardware ID when running demos.